Fanny Dyson’s end was horrible and no-one comes out of this event looking good.

 There is mention of an Asylum on Wellington street in the converted stalls of a stable next to the old racecourse.
 Not being able to precisely identify this location, it seems at odds with a newspaper report from 1852 which implies that the Asylum was next to the office of the Inquirer newspaper.

 There are too many unanswered questions for me about Fanny Dyson’s last days and death, and we may never know the true circumstances of her end, however

-Her husband, James Dyson, who assaulted her and made it impossible for her to live in her own home.
+Her husband, James Dyson, who assaulted her, made it impossible for her to live in her own home.
 I always knew he was a bit of bastard, but this crossed a line for me that I cannot forgive.
 I cannot know whether his wife— my great-great-great-great-grandmother— really was insane or not.
 The Colonial Surgeon and the Police Magistrate didn’t think so, but they admitted her anyway.
 There’s a word for making someone believe they are insane when they are not—”gaslighting“.
 I’ve battled clinical depression much of my adult life.
 That fact has been used against me on more that one occasion.
 I have been “gaslighted“.
 I don’t forgive those who took advantage of me for their own petty purposes and I don’t forgive my ancestor for what he did and allowed to happen to Fanny.

 But James Dyson has been dead for 130 years.
 I now know what he couldn’t have know back in 1854 when it must have seemed that all the obstructions in his way were lifted.
 James Dyson would pay for what he did to his first wife.
 Only the veil of silence cast by the awfulness of what had gone down before obscured the magnitude of his failure.